Asakusa Miyakodori · Est. 1950

 Is a private ozashiki worth the price?

 It depends on what you’re after.
 The private ozashiki is a premium, exclusive experience — the room, the geisha, and the whole evening are yours alone, not shared.
 Because the geisha fee is fixed regardless of party size, the per-person price drops sharply as your group grows: a solo guest pays the most, while four or more guests pay considerably less per person.
 If you want an accessible first taste of geisha culture instead, our shared-seating Ozashiki Tea House starts far lower.
-For a private, once-in-a-lifetime evening, most guests find it well worth it.
+For a private evening with working geisha, most guests find it well worth it.

 Can I have a geisha experience in Tokyo as a foreign visitor, without an introduction?